IF Skjold Birkerød: Return to glory (1981–1998)

 Two days before the 1981 Danish local elections, Skjold achieved, for the first time in the club's history, promotion to the second-tier of Danish football, the 2nd Division.
-Seven tourist buses packed with fans followed theteam to Rødovre, where the decisive promotion match was played against Avarta on 15 November 1981.
+Seven tourist buses packed with fans followed the team to Rødovre, where the decisive promotion match was played against Avarta on 15 November 1981.
 In front of 1,550 spectators, the team from Birkerød turned a threatening defeat into a 3–2 win.
 This meant that Skjold, six years after their low point in SBU Series 2 had reached the 2nd Division.
 Upon their return to Birkerød, the players were enthusiastically greeted at the stadium, and mayor Peter Kalko gave his last speech as mayor and congratulated the players, "who have brought the city's name on the lips of all football enthusiasts all over the country".

 In their first match in the 2nd Division, on 28 March 1982, Skjold managed a 1–1 draw against the AB, and Finn Schmidt-Jensen scored Skjold's first goal in the division.
 A few wins, but mostly draws, meant a midtable position for Skjold in the middle of the season, but in the second half of the season the team lost steam and only just managed to avoid relegation.
 During the season, a total of 35,689 spectators found their way to Skjold's home and away matches.
 The most attended match was against BK Frem in front of 2,374 spectators.

 Skjolds maintained its position in the 2nd Division for three seasons until suffering relegation in November 1985, after which, from 1986 and on, they had to settle for a place in the 3rd Division East group.
 They later relegated to the Denmark Series again.

 In the autumn of 1993, Skjold was about to promote up to the 3rd Division after 14 wins in a row, but then lost the decisive match 0–2 to Haderslev.
 The following year, they finally promoted, but after only two years they moved down again in 1996.
 Again, it took two years before Skjold in 1998 was again to be found in the divisions and at the turn of the millennium, Skjold competed in the new 2nd Division, the third tier of the Danish football leagues.